 Intel Corp.
-(INTC), the world’s largest semiconductor maker, scaled back its annual sales forecast as personal-computer demand fails to rebound among consumers in the U.S. and Europe.
+(INTC:US), the world’s largest semiconductor maker, scaled back its annual sales forecast as personal-computer demand fails to rebound among consumers in the U.S. and Europe.

 With demand in developed countries ebbing, Intel is relying on PC purchases in emerging regions such as China and India for growth.
 Though its third-quarter sales forecast fell short of some analysts’ projections, the company’s data-center group, which makes chips used in the server machines that underpin networks, posted a sales gain of 15 percent in the second quarter, helping keep profitability at record levels.